Fairlands Community Woodland

 The Thomas Alleyne Academy, Ashtree Primary School and Nursery, Almond Hill Junior School, Peartree Spring Primary School, Woolenwick Infant and Nursery School, Greenside School, Roebuck Academy, Round Diamond Primary School, Shephalbury Park Primary School and St Nicholas C of E Primary and Nursery School.

-A further 80 local community members, councillors and staff also participated in a woodland planting event in January 2023.
+A further 80 local community members, councillors and staff also took part in a woodland planting event in January 2023.

 It will take several years for the woodland to develop into maturity.
 However, a mosaic of different habitats will enhance biodiversity, such as woodland glades, naturally regenerating scrub/woodland, and complimentary meadow grasslands.
 In addition, we have left extensive areas of informal grass paths within and around the new woodland so that it can continue to be accessed and enjoyed.